-The OAS Inter-American Committee on Ports (CIP) is the only permanent Inter-American government forum that brings together the National Port Authorities of all OAS Member States for the promotion of the development of competitive, safe, sustainable, and inclusive ports in the Americas with the active participation of the private sector.
-Member States have selected six priority areas in port management where several challenges have been identified:
+The Inter-American Committee on Ports (CIP) is the only permanent forum that brings together the National Port Authorities of the 34 Member Countries of the Organization of American States (OAS) and leaders of the maritime-port industry.

 The CIP constantly monitors the gaps in a continuously changing maritime and port sector, in order to bring concrete results to regional matters and challenges.
 The following four (4) examples show different common gaps covered and their results:

 |1.
 Port Protection and Security||Non-existence of cyber security to protect all big data in the maritime sector leaving the port information vulnerable, as well as a lack of direct communication between countries||Port Cyber Risk Management Survey (implemented jointly with CICTE).
 Divided in two phases: a) State Capabilities in Maritime and Port Security; and b) Cyber Security Survey